 While the term “majolica” encompasses a long history of a particular pottery technique, it is most commonly used today to describe the colorful English earthenware popular during the Victorian period.
 This was perhaps its zenith, as it was during this time that majolica was reinvented from its traditional Italian ceramics style and widely exhibited.
-Prestigious pottery firms such as Minton & Co., Wedgwood, and Sèvres all produced majolica to satiate its growing demand among the English nobility, and this demand soon overflowed into the growing middle-class.
+Prestigious pottery firms such as Minton & Co., England Wedgwood, and Sèvres all produced majolica to satiate its growing demand among the English nobility, which soon overflowed into the growing middle-class.

 What is Majolica Pottery?